Sinclair81/LOGO-HomeKit-Bridge/README.md

 __TODO:__

-- Test with more than one LOGO.
 - Modify the PCB to add a 24V input and DIN rail support.
-- Add access to bridge.cfg "over the air" to add/remove accessory without removing the SD card.
 - Add Alexa support.

 __Buttons & LEDs:__